azizultex/gowishcart/FRONTEND-COMPLETION-SUMMARY.md

 ## Conclusion

-The **WishCart plugin frontend is now fully complete** and integrated with the 7-table backend architecture.
+The **wishcart plugin frontend is now fully complete** and integrated with the 7-table backend architecture.
 Every component communicates seamlessly with the REST API, and all major features are implemented:

 ✅ Multi-wishlist management
 ✅ Privacy controls